Hayden-Allen/Dungine/README.md

 While this example doesn't show any lists, I'm sure you can imagine their syntax.
 Regardless, I will show a more in-depth example later on that will include lists.

 ##### Top Level Objects
 The main restriction on Dungine game file syntax is the fact that only certain types of objects may be defined outside of any other object.
-These are called Top Level Objects, or TLOs.
+These are called top level objects, or TLOs.
 There are currently just 2 TLOs in Dungine, **player** and **world**.

 ##### TLO Trees
 Here are the object trees for **player** and **world**.